PixelClear/PixelClear.github.io/_posts/2019-01-26-Rvalue-Reference-Move-Semantics.markdown

 As return value of foo() is passed as parameter to operator= and we cant take address of return value of function.
 So its rvalue( dont forget we dont dont yet have rvalue references).
 So following thing will happen

 a. tmp object will be created and return value of foo will be copied into it and = will be called with ref to tmp.

 b.
 Delete resources held by this (obj)

-c. copy resources from tmp to obj
+c.
+Copy resources from tmp to obj

-d. destruct tmp obj
+d.
+Destruct tmp obj

 But we have return value of foo() and obj is in hand.
 So, can we somehow avoid this tmp creation and init x directly with return value of foo()?